 How can you save money on milk purchases?
-For years we bought gallons of milk on sale and then froze them in our deep freezer.
+For years we’ve frozen milk that we bought on sale in our deep freezer, and then defrosted it when we were ready to use it.
 Freezing milk is not that hard to do if you follow our tips.
-Learn how we freeze and defrost milk safely and quickly.
+Learn how we freeze and thaw milk safely and quickly.

 How do you thaw frozen milk?